Pen, Ink, Marker

 Matt Stevenson, MD

 Dr. Matt Stevenson has recently joined the VAPAHCS and Stanford University School of Medicine affiliated faculty in Internal Medicine after completing his residency at Stanford.
-He is currently the Executive Editor of The Pegasus Review and a member of The Pegasus Physician Writers.
+He is a founder editor of The Pegasus Review and a member of The Pegasus Physician Writers.
 His teaching and research interests include the medical humanities, Narrative Medicine, and the intersection of individualized and ethical health care practice with the limitations of our existing medical system.

 Irv Yalom, MD

-James Yau, senior web developer of The Pegasus Review, is a creative and technical professional based in New York.
-When not fulfilling his duties as a Medical Assistant, he works as a freelance videographer, and in film/video production in a variety of roles, from production assistant to assistant camera, to location manager.
+James Yau, Senior Developer of The Pegasus Review, is a creative and technical professional based in New York City.
+When not fulfilling his duties as a Medical Assistant, he works as a freelance videographer.
+He also works in film/television/video production in a variety of roles, including Assistant Camera, Camera Operator, and Location Manager.